-Region: New energy transformation strategies presented by EC10.
-July 2020. / SEE Energy News
+Region: New energy transformation strategies presented by EC, SEE Energy News

 The European Commission (EC) presented EU Energy System Integration Strategy and the European Clean Hydrogen Alliance Strategy the two energy transformation strategies that should contribute to achieving a climate-neutral Europe.

 Addressing a press conference Executive Vice President of the Green Deal, Frans Timmermans said that the adopted strategies will bolster the European Green Deal and the green recovery, and put the continent firmly on the path of decarbonizing the economy by 2050.
 The new hydrogen economy can be a growth engine to help overcome the economic damage caused by COVID-19, he added.